Back to Blog

 Is per-call or per-minute billing better for small businesses?

 Per-minute billing is more predictable for most small businesses because costs scale linearly with actual phone time.
-Per-call billing (AIRA, Upfirst) charges the same amount for a 30-second call and a 10-minute call, which makes budgeting harder.
-If your business receives many short calls (quick inquiries, hours checks), per-call billing penalizes you.
-If most calls are long and detailed, per-call can work in your favor, but most small businesses have a mix of both.
+Per-call billing (AIRA, UpFirst) charges the same amount for a 30-second call and a 10-minute call, and per-caller billing (Goodcall) charges per distinct phone number regardless of call length.
+Both make budgeting harder.
+If your business receives many short calls, per-call and per-caller billing penalize you.

 How many minutes does a typical small business use per month?